h2zero/NimBLE-Arduino/docs/Migration_guide.md

  There have been a few changes to the methods in this class:

 > `BLERemoteCharacteristic::writeValue` (`NimBLERemoteCharacteristic::writeValue`)
-> `BLERemoteCharacteristic::registerForNotify` (`NimBLERemoteCharacteristic::registerForNotify`)

-Now return true or false to indicate success or failure so you can choose to disconnect or try again.
+Now returns true or false to indicate success or failure so you can choose to disconnect or try again.
 <br/>

-> `BLERemoteCharacteristic::registerForNotify` (`NimBLERemoteCharacteristic::registerForNotify`)
+> `BLERemoteCharacteristic::registerForNotify`

-Is now **deprecated**.
+Has been removed.

 > `NimBLERemoteCharacteristic::subscribe`
 > `NimBLERemoteCharacteristic::unsubscribe`

 Are the new methods added to replace it.
 <br/>